theflyingape/xvt/README.md

 # xvt

-an event-driven terminal session handler from the app's shell
+an asynchronous terminal session handler from the app's shell

 ## Example